 All ash trees are relative to olive trees, and belong in the family Oleaceae and have distinguishing characteristics that make them easily identified.
 All types have opposite branches, which many trees don't, and compound leaves.
 They are dioecious, meaning the tree has male and female portions on the flowers, with each found on separate trees.
 For a female ash to produce the characteristic winged seeds there must be a male tree in the vicinity for pollination.

 Gardeners are most likely to find young specimens ranging around a year old and 2 to 5 feet tall in local garden centers and native plant nurseries.
 All have similar growth requirements, but each has different characteristics setting them apart from the other.
-Tennessee Wholesale Nursery, LLC. offers ash trees for sale through their online nursery and ships in fall while the trees are dormant to all states within the U.S. All trees are USDA certified.
+Willis Orchard Co. offers ash trees for sale.

 Growing quickly up to 80 feet tall and hardy in USDA zones 3 through 9, white ash (Fraxinus americana) trees are native to the Eastern U.S. It is the largest of the native ash trees and has a distinctive straight trunk with grayish bark, and at maturity forms into a roundish crown.
 Purplish to green flowers appear in spring before the foliage appears and give way to clusters of winged seeds that ripen during fall.
 During autumn, the foliage changes color to yellow and then to purple-red, making it a colorful landscape addition.
 The underside of the leaves has a whitish color.